atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 “Dear Mersilva

-“I must now be constrained sot leave you to your contemplations; but I will immediately repair to my closet, andthere contrive the means of establishing our future tranquillity:—therefore, till I am again made happy by enjoying your company, I take my sorrowful leave.
+I must now be constrained sot leave you to your contemplations; but I will immediately repair to my closet, andthere contrive the means of establishing our future tranquillity:—therefore, till I am again made happy by enjoying your company, I take my sorrowful leave."
 [136]

 ---

 ## CHAP.
 XVI.

->Plivio informs his cousin Thalmo of his success with the princess Mersilva.—Thalmo mentions his desire to return home.—Plivio consents to go with him.—They discover to the ladies their birth and parentage, with their real names, and their intentions of leaving the court of Zanfara.—The ladies resolve to join their company.—They depart the next night without molestation
+> Plivio informs his cousin Thalmo of his success with the princess Mersilva.—Thalmo mentions his desire to return home.—Plivio consents to go with him.—They discover to the ladies their birth and parentage, with their real names, and their intentions of leaving the court of Zanfara.—The ladies resolve to join their company.—They depart the next night without molestation

-PLIVIO having now attained the love of Mersilva, he went immediately to his cousin Thalmo, to whom he related the event of his proceedings, and the prosperous conclusion of his amorous enterprize.-——Thalmo was well pleased
+Plivio having now attained the love of Mersilva, he went immediately to his cousin Thalmo, to whom he related the event of his proceedings, and the prosperous conclusion of his amorous enterprize.—Thalmo was well pleased
 [137]
-pleased with his success, and asked him, “if his lady was contented to leave the court, and travel with him.”—He told him he had mentioned it to her, and her reply was very effectual that she would accompany me as far as confines of the world would permit, or I desire.”
+pleased with his success, and asked him, “If his lady was contented to leave the court, and travel with him.”—He told him he had mentioned it to her, and her reply was very effectual that she would accompany me as far as confines of the world would permit, or I desire.”

 “Why then,” replied Thalmo, “the princess Athelia and Mersilva, sympathize in one agreement; and hath vowed no more than Athelia desires to perform—To reside here is but folly; and as we have long been absent from our native country, it is now time to think of returning; therefore, let us hasten our departure, lest our loves be discovered, and our hopes crossed by envy, in the blossoms of their maturity.—To avoid future consequences, let us, in private, convey
 [138]